Toggle menu

 How to report or share a concern

 You're best placed to spot when something's not right with someone close.
 So trust your instincts and tell the police your concerns in confidence.
-Often there's no need for ongoing police involvement and the right support could be provided by teachers, health or social workers, or specialist mentors.

 Channel has been operating successfully in Peterborough and Cambridgeshire for a number of years.